oktawianklosko/radicalconversion/README.md

 1/1/18
 Began working on the power up mechanic, started by creating a basic placeholder asset in order to develop the code first.

+4/1/18
+Still stuck on adding physics to powerup, the player can phase through it instead of colliding.
+I modified the bullet velocity in order to make the gameplay feel more engaging and responsive.